 My professional philosophy is that optimal health is born from an understanding and treatment of the root cause of ailments, often arising from multiple stressors in one’s life.
 The process for finding the “root cause” takes time and a collaborative, trusting relationship with my patients.
 Solutions are focused on bringing them from imbalance to equilibrium with multi-faceted plans which may include a combination of nutrition, movement, relaxation, meditation, and spirituality.
 With my compassionate care and support along the way patients are able to make lasting lifestyle changes to optimize their health and wellness.

 I have purposely decided to keep my practice small, which means I have time to customize your care, provide test results to you personally, answer questions about your treatment plans, and listen to and validate your concerns.
 My patients have an easy, direct line to me for questions or urgent matters and enjoy extended visits and communication by video, telephone, text, email, or in person.
 This health care practice model removes many of the stressors that typically burden patients and providers, and it facilitates true wellness and prevention.

 I enjoy spending time with family and close friends.
 With my different way of providing health care, I look forward to having more time for physical fitness, hiking, and relaxation!

-Santina Marie Hayes lives in beautiful Ridgway Colorado with her Husband and two adorable daughters.
-She has worked for Shirley Olson for more than four years as her Office Manager and Bookkeeper and happens to be Shirley’s Daughter-in-Law!
-Her family recently moved to Ridgway and she is very excited to become a part of this wonderful community and joining Shirley in her new practice.
+Santina Marie Hayes lives in beautiful Ridgway Colorado with her husband and two adorable daughters.
+She has worked for Shirley Olson for more than five years as her Office Manager and Bookkeeper and happens to be Shirley’s Daughter-in-Law!
+She appreciates this wonderful community and the many friends and acquaintances she has come to know.
 She enjoys camping, hiking and just being out in nature with her family.